April 24, 2022

-What do you want to accomplish?
+What do you want to accomplish and work on?
 Does your team need to brush up on their communication skills?
 Do you have new hires that are trying to get acquainted?
-Figure this out so that you can choose the team building activities that will be most beneficial for your team.
+Figure this out so that you can choose the outdoor team building activities that will be most beneficial for your team.

 2. What is your budget?

 Finding a free space outdoors might be easy for some but for others, a challenge.
 A suggestion would be to research public parks in your area with enough room to fit your team.
 Keep in mind you may need to spend a little on equipment that may be needed for your activity.
 Also, food and water might be something to consider.
 Stay under budget and stay away from stress!

 When it comes to budget, you need to figure out just how much money you can spend, and how to ration it.